brunovilar/datascience-ml-project/CourseProject.md

 ```

 This model was used to answer the part 1 of the Course Project and obtained 100% of the predictions using the *courseraValidation* set.

+# Concluding Remarks

+The model created has a great precision and could be trained in a relatively short time on a local machine.
+Considering those aspects, we describe some choices made:

+ - PCA could have been used to to reduce the number of features on the sets.
+It was not used due to the satisfactory execution time on the local machine and the high number of attributes already removed during the preprocessing phase;
+ - Random Forest does not require a 10-Fold Cross Validation during the training, considering its operating mode.
+It was performed in order to keep the same standard as the other models tested;
+ - No combination of models were performed after training of the models considering that Random Forest is already a ensemble technique and its results were already satisfactory;
+ - The imbalance of the classes were not big enough to reduce the model effectiveness.